kinecosystem/kin-sdk-android/kin-recovery/README.md

 ```java
 backupAndRestoreManager.release();
 ```
-We recommend to register/unregister the callbacks in a way that will “survive” an activity restart or similar situations.
+You should register/unregister the callbacks in a way that will “survive” an activity restart or similar situations.
-For example, you can register in Activity.onCreate and release in Activity.onDestroy.
+In order to achieve that you should register in `Activity.onCreate` and release in `Activity.onDestroy`.

 #### Step 3 - Passing the Result to the Backup and Restore module